-Core Courses

-701. Behavioral Neuroscience.
-(3) Behavioral neuroscience is a relatively new and rapidly expanding discipline utilizing techniques of molecular biology, neurochemistry, neurophysiology, and psychology to investigate the neurobiological aspects of behavior.
-A broad overview of the field and its relationship to these individual disciplines is presented.
-The course provides a survey of the field from the cellular level to the complexity of molar aspects of behavior including learning and memory.
-An introduction to lab models of human neurobiological disorders is included.

-703. Introduction to Clinical Neuroscience.
+- 703. Introduction to Clinical Neuroscience.
 (3) Lectures and class discussions dealing with topics in neurobiology, pathophysiology, and treatment of patients with neurological and behavioral/psychiatric problems.
 Includes a brief introduction to major concepts of patient treatment and care with utilization of up-to-date methodology in clinical neuroscience.
 Students have the opportunity to observe and participate in patient evaluation and diagnostic testing in the clinical setting and to visit many of the neuroscience-related clinical research and treatment centers.
-Taught by both clinicians and basic science researchers
+Taught by both clinicians and basic science researchers - 709.
+Seminars in Neuroscience.

-704. Molecular Neuroscience.
-(3) Introduces graduate and advanced undergraduate students to the basic principles of neurobiology as studied by cell and molecular biologists.
-Lectures introduce invertebrate and vertebrate model neuronal systems and the cellular and molecular methods to study them.
-Also listed as NBAT 704.
-P-POI.

-707. Neuropharmacology.
-(3) General survey of neuropharmacology, emphasizing neurotransmitters, receptors and their interactions.
-Discusses general principles of drug action, including receptor binding, second messengers, and neurotransmitter metabolism.
-Surveys neurotransmitter function, including acetylcholine, biogenic amines, excitatory and other amino acids, and neuropeptides.

-709. Seminars in Neuroscience.
 (0) A series of research presentations by invited speakers from other institutions that discusses modern concepts, methods, and approaches used in understanding nervous system structure, function, and pathology.
-This is a required two-semester course for first-year neuroscience students.

-712. Introduction to Neuroscience I. (5) Neuroscience I is the first in a required two-course series for first-year neuroscience students covering basic topics in the neurosciences.
+This is a required two-semester course for first-year neuroscience students. - 712.
+Introduction to Neuroscience I. (2, 4, 5) Neuroscience I is the first in a required two-course series for first-year neuroscience graduate students covering basic topics in the neurosciences.
 Neuroscience I is offered only in the fall semester and deals with neuroanatomy (six weeks), cellular and molecular neuroscience (six weeks), and developmental neuroscience (three weeks).
-Approximately one third of the course includes laboratory work in neuro-anatomy.

-713. Introduction to Neuroscience II.
-(4) Neuroscience II is the second in the series of required courses for first-year neuroscience graduate students covering basic topics in the neurosciences.
-Topics covered include: developmental neuroscience (3 weeks), sensory (six weeks) and motor systems (six weeks), as well as cognitive and computational neuroscience.
-Lectures are given by faculty in the neuroscience program.
-Additional participation is required outside of lecture in the form of a presentation at the end of the semester.
-P-NUSC 712.

-715. Neuroscience Tutorial.
+Approximately one third of the course includes laboratory work in neuroanatomy.
+The neuroanatomy block may be taken separately as a two-credit course, and the cellular and molecular neuroscience block may be taken separately as a two-credit course. - 713.
+Introduction to Neuroscience II.
+(2, 4, 5) Neuroscience II is the second in the series of required courses for first-year neuroscience graduate students covering basic topics in the neurosciences.
+Topics covered include: developmental neuroscience (3 weeks), sensory (six weeks) and motor systems (six weeks).
+Cognitive and computational neuroscience are also covered.
+The sensory block may be taken separately as a two-credit course, and the motor systems block may be taken separately as a two-credit course. - 715.
+Neuroscience Tutorial.
 (0) A tutorial format course required of all PhD students in the neuroscience program in the fall and spring semesters.
-A one-hour presentation by faculty and students of current research topics being conducted in the neuroscience program followed by a one-hour discussion of the topic and of recent research or review articles in the same area.

-717. Summer Neuroscience Tutorial.
+A one-hour presentation by faculty and students of current research topics being conducted in the neuroscience program followed by a one-hour discussion of the topic and of recent research or review articles in the same area. - 717.
+Summer Neuroscience Tutorial.
 (1) A summer session tutorial format course required of all PhD students in the neuroscience program.
 A one-hour presentation by students on their current research.
-Students are evaluated by faculty and peers on their presentation and given an overall assessment of their introduction, methods, graphics, explanation of data, conclusions, and speaking style and rapport with the audience.
+Students are evaluated by faculty and peers on their presentation and given an overall assessment of their introduction, methods, graphics, explanation of data, conclusions, and speaking style and rapport with the audience. - 725, 726.

-725, 726.
 Neuroscience Research.
-(1-12) Lab research in all areas of modern neurobiology, including studies done as part of the first-year research rotations and the requirements for the doctoral dissertation.
+(1-9) Lab research in all areas of modern neurobiology, including studies done as part of the first-year research rotations and the requirements for the doctoral dissertation.